nycmeshnet/docs/content/installs/cpe/index.md

 **Antenna Alignment**

-There is a visual level built into the antenna make sure the bubble is in the middle.

 There is a "tools" menu in the upper right of the interface.
-Click this and select Antenna alignment.
+Click this and select [alignment].
 First align the antenna by pointing it directly at the supernode.
 Now move it slightly up or down to get a stronger signal.
 Once you have the vertical alignment, do the same by moving the antenna horizontally.
 The sound option is very helpful for this.

 **Download test**